This is the Canadian Section of

 One of Marconi's famous early wireless telegraphy stations was set up in Glace Bay Nova Scotia, in 1902.

-The first station to broadcast in Canada was XWA in Montreal (later called VE9AM, CFCF, then CIQC)).
+The first station to broadcast in Canada was XWA in Montreal (later called VE9AM, CFCF, then CIQC and CINW)).

 The second station appears to have been CJCE, Vancouver, BC, opened March 14, 1922.